dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-02-26-Cryptocurrency.md

 * Public randomness protocol :
   * Too many parties to use hashes?
   * Need to convince the public of randomness?
   * Real life examples include NBA Drafting, Vietnam conscription.
-Lot of controversies because perhaps the drafting and consciption are not truly random.
+Lot of controversies because perhaps the drafting and conscription are not truly random.
 And public may not believe it either.
 * Cryptographic beacons :
   * Service to publish random data.
   * Uniform randomness.